How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Background and Related Work

-\textbf{Hallucinations.} As LLMs are trained to predict the most likely next token given the context, they are good at producing plausible-sounding, but not necessarily factually grounded answers ~\cite{magesh2025hallucination}.
-Because the problem stems from the architectural logic of generative models, mitigating hallucinations is one of the most lively research fields~\cite{forbes_hallucinations, o3o4systemcard}.
-Retrieval-Augmented Generation methods that aim to ground models beyond their internal representations~\cite{lewis2020retrieval, rangan2024fine} have shown limited improvements~\cite{magesh2025hallucination}.
-Despite marketing claims of ``hallucination-free AI''~\cite{lexis_hallucination_free}, independent research finds that Lexis AI and Westlaw AI still produce incorrect information 17–34\% of the time~\cite{magesh2025hallucination}.
-As of September 28, 2025, one tracker has documented 246 incidents of fabricated citations identified by courts, involving 135 attorneys, 103 pro se litigants (individuals representing themselves without attorneys), and 3 judges~\cite{polarislabtracker}.
-Courts have expressed deep frustration with the flood of fabricated cases.
-As one California judge remarked, ``fabricated citations and erroneous statements of law have required this court to spend excessive time,'' harming ``taxpayers'' and ``many of whom wait years for a resolution.''~\cite{california_hallucinations} Judges nationwide have issued more than 100 orders addressing the problem, ranging from bans on AI-generated filings to mandates requiring disclosure of AI use~\cite{tracker}.
-Reflecting these concerns, the American Bar Association (ABA)’s Formal Opinion 512 emphasizes that lawyers must be aware of the risks of generative AI, verify all outputs used in legal practice, and maintain supervisory responsibilities over how such tools are used~\cite{ABAopinion}.
+\begin{itemize} \item\textbf{Hallucinations.} As LLMs are trained to predict the most likely next token given the context, they are good at producing plausible-sounding, but not factually grounded answers~\cite{magesh2025hallucination}.
+Mitigating hallucinations is one of the most lively research fields~\cite{forbes_hallucinations, o3o4systemcard}, such as Retrieval-Augmented Generation methods~\cite{lewis2020retrieval, rangan2024fine}.
+Researchers find that Lexis AI and Westlaw AI produce incorrect information 17–34\% of the time, compared to GPT-4's 43\%~\cite{magesh2025hallucination}.
+As of April 2026, one tracker has documented 1345 incidents of fabricated citations identified by courts, involving 509 attorneys, 803 pro se litigants (individuals representing themselves without attorneys), and 16 judges~\cite{damientracker}.
+Courts have expressed mounting frustration with the flood of fabricated cases.
+As one judge remarked, fabricated citations ``have required this court to spend excessive time,'' at the expense of taxpayers and litigants ``many of whom wait years for a resolution.''~\cite{california_hallucinations} Judges nationwide have issued more than 100 orders, ranging from bans on AI-generated filings to mandates requiring disclosure of AI use~\cite{tracker}.
+The American Bar Association (ABA)'s Formal Opinion 512 emphasizes that lawyers must be aware of the risks of generative AI, verify all outputs, and maintain supervisory responsibilities over how such tools are used~\cite{ABAopinion}.